nazgul26/PHPRecipebook/docker/README.md

 ## Minimal setup

-1. Set the path on the host for the PostgreSQL data.
-Edit the volume defined for the `db` service in `docker-compose.yml`.

-2. On the first run, enable PHPRecipebook's setup wizard.
+On the first run, enable PHPRecipebook's setup wizard.
 Uncomment the environment variable setting `PHPRECIPEBOOK_SETUP_MODE=TRUE`.
 After you've created your admin user turn it back off and restart the application to enable regular operation.

 ## Usage